 Harrison, stands on the same site as the original 1688 building.
 The interior is considered the finest example of Georgian architecture in North America.
 The church houses the oldest continuously used American pulpit, installed over 200 years ago!
 The belfry holds an 1816 Paul Revere bell that still rings today to summon people to worship.
 On Evacuation Day in 1776, the minister and Loyalist church members of the congregation fled north to Canada.
 The remaining Patriot congregation briefly changed the church's name to the "Stone Chapel," and opened its doors to hold Patriot leader Dr. Joseph Warren's funeral in April 1776.
 In the 1770s, Old South Meeting House worshiped in the stone chapel while they recovered their building from damage caused by British troops.
 After the Revolution, King's Chapel became America's first Unitarian Christian church in 1785 under the ministry of James Freeman.
 Using the 9th edition of a Unitarian prayer book revised under Freeman, King's Chapel remains an active house of worship today.
-King's Chapel - Corner of Tremont and School Streets Worship services: Sundays, 11:00 am; Wednesdays, 6:00 pm April - October, Daily, 10:00 am - 5:00 pm; November - March, Select days, 10:00 am - 4:00 pm 617-227-2155 • kings-chapel.org/history-tours King's Chapel Burying Ground was the only burying place for nearly 30 years in Boston proper.
+King's Chapel - Corner of Tremont and School Streets Worship services: Sundays, 11:00 am; Wednesdays, 6:00 pm April - October, Daily, 10:00 am - 5:00 pm; November - March, Select days, 10:00 am - 4:00 pm 617-227-2155 • kings-chapel.org King's Chapel Burying Ground was the only burying place for nearly 30 years in Boston proper.
 John Winthrop, Massachusetts' first governor, and Mary Chilton, the first woman to step off the Mayflower, are buried here.
-Joseph Tapping's stone in the front of the burying ground (skeleton and Father Time battling over the eventuality of death) may be Boston's most beautiful headstone!
-King's Chapel Burying Ground - Tremont Street Daily, 10:00 am - 5:00 pm 617-635-4505 • boston.gov/parks Boston Latin School Site / Benjamin Franklin Statue America's first public school offered instruction to boys - rich or poor - free of charge; girls were limited to what they were taught at home.
+Joseph Tapping's stone in the front of the burying ground (a skeleton and Father Time battling over the eventuality of death) may be Boston's most beautiful headstone!
+King's Chapel Burying Ground - Tremont Street Daily, 10:00 am - 4:00 pm 617-635-4505 • boston.gov/parks Boston Latin School Site / Benjamin Franklin Statue America's first public school offered instruction to boys - rich or poor - free of charge; girls were limited to what they were taught at home.
 The boys-only tradition finally ended in 1972 when girls were permitted to attend Boston Latin.
 It is fabled that on April 19, 1775, word of shots fired in Lexington circulated rapidly throughout Boston with, "Close your books.
 School's done, and war's begun!"
 A mosaic marks the spot where the school once stood, and where one of its most famous students, Benjamin Franklin, attended classes not long before he dropped out of school.
 Boston Latin School is still in operation in the Fenway neighborhood of Boston.
-Old Corner Bookstore Celebrating 300 years, the Old Corner Bookstore was built in 1718 as an apothecary shop and home.
-The gambrel-roofed building at the corner of School and Washington Streets was the center of American book publishing in the mid-1800s when Boston was the country's literary mecca.
-From this place, publishers Ticknor and Fields introduced the world to Henry David Thoreau, Louisa May Alcott, Ralph Waldo Emerson, and Mark Twain with great books like Walden, Little Women, and the magazine The Atlantic Monthly.
-Several bookstores operated from the first floor over the 19th and 20th centuries.
-Saved from demolition in 1960 by Historic Boston Inc., the Old Corner Bookstore is Boston's oldest commercial building.
+Benjamin Franklin Statue/Boston Latin School - School Street 617-635-3911 • boston.gov as home to the 19th-century publishing giant Ticknor and Fields.
+From 1832 until 1865, Ticknor and Fields produced dozens of great American authors and their works, including Thoreau's Walden, Hawthorne's The Scarlet Letter, Harriet Beecher Stowe's Uncle Tom's Cabin, Henry Wadsworth Longfellow's poetry, including the Midnight Ride of Paul Revere, and The Atlantic Monthly in which many notable works, such as Julie Ward Howe's Battle Hymn of the Republic, were first released.
+Local leaders formed Historic Boston Inc. in 1960 to purchase and save the building from planned demolition.
+Today, the building continues as a place of commerce, and proceeds from its leases help Historic Boston restore similar buildings throughout Boston.
 Old Corner Bookstore - 3 School Street 617-442-1859 • historicboston.org